 When and where will the course be taught?

-list of many different locations throughout Illinois.
+NSC has a listing of many different locations throughout Illinois.
 The four-hour course is taught on weeknights and Saturdays, depending on the location.

 Will there be a test at the end of the course?